Nigel Keay - Four Piano Pieces (1983)

 Piano Piece 4 was composed in 1983 and makes use of modes of limited transposition, in this case the recurring tone/semitone/tone/semitone etc pattern derived from the last chord of Piano Piece 1.

-Piano Piece 4 was published in "University Commissions 1984" organised by the combined NZ University Music Depts. and printed by the University of Otago Music Department.
+Piano Piece 4 was included in "University Commissions 1984" published by the Departments of Music of the Universities of Auckland, Canterbury, Otago & Victoria.
+Printed by the University of Otago Music Department.